How Social Media Affects Your Teen’s Mental Health: A Parent’s Guide

 Eating disorders are yet another concern.
 A review of 50 studies across 17 countries between 2016 and 2021 published in PLOS Global Public Health suggested that relentless online exposure to largely unattainable physical ideals may trigger a distorted sense of self and eating disorders.
 This is considered to be a particular problem among girls.

-In addition, people who target adolescents—for instance, adults seeking to sexually exploit teens or financially extort them through the threat or actual distribution of intimate images—may use social media platforms for these types of predatory behaviors, according to the Surgeon General's advisory.
+In addition, people who target adolescents—for instance, "adults seeking to sexually exploit children, to financially extort them through the threat or actual distribution of intimate images"—may use social media platforms for these types of predatory behaviors, according to the Surgeon General's advisory.

 Why is excessive use of social media a problem?

-Excessive use has also been linked to sleep problems, attention problems, and feelings of exclusion in adolescents.
-And sleep is essential for the healthy development of teens, according to Dr. Murthy’s advisory.
+Excessive use has also been linked to sleep problems, attention problems, and feelings of exclusion in adolescents—and sleep is essential for the healthy development of teens, according to the advisory.

 Social media use in teens: A guide for parents